-A scientist in China claims to have created world’s first ever gene-edited babies.
-According to the researcher, he has helped develop the genetically edited twin baby girls to prevent from contracting HIV.
-He Jiankui of Shenzhen said that he altered embryos resulting with one pregnancy thus far.
+A scientist in China claims to have created the world’s first-ever gene-edited babies.
+According to the researcher, he has helped develop the genetically edited twin baby girls to prevent contracting HIV.
+He Jiankui of Shenzhen said that he altered embryos resulting in one pregnancy thus far.
 He said his aim was to try to prevent possible future infections such as HIV, the AIDS virus.
 There is yet no official confirmation of his claims and also it has not been published by a journal.
 He revealed it on Monday to one of the organizers of an international conference on gene editing that is set to begin on Tuesday, in Hong Kong.

 A United States scientist said that he took part in this work of gene-editing in China, but also states that this type of gene-editing is banned in the United States because the change in DNA can to future generations and it might risk harming other genes.

 According to the Chinese researchers the families involved have inclined to be either identified or interviewed and he will not tell that where they live or can be found.

 Some Scientist from across the world have shown their concerns on hearing about this alleged gene editing and say that it is human experimentation.

 The Chinese scientist says that he chose embryo gene editing for HIV because this infection is a very major issue in China and is very prevailing.
 He sought to disable a gene that is called CCR5 that forms a protein doorway allowing HIV, the virus that causes AIDS, to enter a cell.